eosnewmedia/TransformerBundle/README.md

       '{KEY}' => array( // Description under "Key" 'type' => '(bool|integer|string|float|array|collection|date|object|method)',
-        'children' => array(), // If 'type' is 'object' or 'collection',  Description under "Child Objects" or "Collections" 'methodClass' => '{METHOD_HOLDER_CLASS}' If 'type' is 'method', Description under "Own Validation Methods" 'method' => '{METHOD}' // If 'type' is 'method', Description under "Own Validation Methods"
+        'renameTo' => (string), // The property name in the object, if it differs to the key 'children' => array(), // If 'type' is 'object' or 'collection',  Description under "Child Objects" or "Collections" 'methodClass' => '{METHOD_HOLDER_CLASS}' If 'type' is 'method', Description under "Own Validation Methods" 'method' => '{METHOD}' // If 'type' is 'method', Description under "Own Validation Methods"